On the use of impedance detuning for gastrointestinal segment tracking of ingestible capsules: Prototyping and Measurements

 \subsection{Measurements in Tissue-Mimicking Liquids}

 For the first measurement setup, tissue-mimicking liquids were fabricated with deionized water, sugar, and salt using the method proposed in \cite{8048539}.
 The amount of each ingredient used for 100~g tissues is tabulated in Table \ref{tab:emproperties}.
 The EM properties of the fabricated liquids were validated at 434~MHz with a SPEAG DAK-12 probe \cite{probe}.
 Fig. \ref{fig:phantomresults} shows the measurement results in the prepared liquids.
 It can be observed that the operating frequency in the liquid with time-averaged EM properties is shifted to 408.6 MHz for $t = 0.6$~mm and 398.3~MHz for $t = 0.4$~mm due to the effect of the cable.
-At these resonant frequencies, the minimum difference in the phase observed between 3 GI tissues is $5.3^\circ$ for $t = 0.6$~mm and $16.3^\circ$ for $t = 0.4$~mm.
+The magnitude and the phase of the reflection coefficient at these resonant frequencies are tabulated in Table \ref{tab:numbers}.
+As can be seen, the minimum difference in the phase observed between 3 GI tissues is $5.3^\circ$ for $t = 0.6$~mm and $16.3^\circ$ for $t = 0.4$~mm.
 Similar to the simulation results, these values are sufficiently large to identify the tissue in which the capsule is located, supporting the idea presented in this work.